daveblonjr97/node-express-backend-boilerplate/README.md

 To Run:

 - cd into server
-- type "npm run dev" - This is running nodemon, so the server doesn;t need to be stopped and restarted.
+- type "npm run dev" - This is running nodemon, so the server doesn't need to be stopped and restarted.